Southern Jutland

 The loss of South Jutland is considered to have caused a "national trauma" for Denmark and marked the end of force being viewed as a viable tool of Danish foreign policy.
 South Jutland became part of the Prussian Province of Schleswig-Holstein.
 The over 200,000 ethnic Danish inhabitants living in South Jutland were given imperial citizenship and enjoyed and suffered all the rights and responsibilities that came with it.
 Accordingly, when World War I broke out in 1914, both the German and Danish people of South Jutland were subject to conscription in the German army, Danish protests were ignored.
 Ultimately more than 30,000 ethnically Danish men served in the German Imperial Army, with thousands dying.

 The casualty rate for ethnic Danes fighting in German army were disproportionate and led to decades of ill feelings towards Germany.
 At Versailles, the Danish government petitioned the allies to hold a plebiscite in South Jutland in accordance with American President Woodrow Wilson's Fourteen Points.
 This request was granted and following the Schleswig Plebiscites in 1920, South Jutland was divided into Danish Northern and German Southern Schleswig.
 The Schleswig Plebiscite was the only cession of German territory that was never contested by Hitler and the Nazis.

 Northern Schleswig was also known as South Jutland County (1970–2006) and is now part of the Region of Southern Denmark.
-Southern Schleswig is a part of the German federal state Schleswig-Holstein.
+Southern Schleswig is a part of the German state Schleswig-Holstein.
 Both parts cooperate today as a Euroregion called Sønderjylland–Schleswig, which covers most of Southern Jutland.